 - 6 Tbsp. lemon juice

-- 1 cup dry black-eyed peas (soaked in warm water for 1-2 hours before cooking)*
+- 1 cup dry black-eyed peas or kidney beans (soaked in warm water for 1-2 hours before cooking)**

 - Cooking oil